Philadelphia Mint: Fourth and current building (1969–present)

 Public tours of the Philadelphia Mint are available in which all stages of the minting process are explained, along with displays of past equipment.
 This takes place via an enclosed catwalk above the minting facility itself.
 Various video stations are placed along the tour route, where visitors can push buttons to watch videos about various stages of the minting process.

 Most of the videos on the tour were narrated by Harry Kalas, a Baseball Hall of Fame announcer for the Philadelphia Phillies and NFL Films broadcaster.

 Thefts

 19th century

-On August 19, 1858, two well-dressed thieves on a tour of the mint used a counterfeit key to open a display case.
+On August 19, 1858, two well-dressed thieves on a tour of the mint used a copied key to open a display case.
 They made off with $265 in gold pieces (equal in face value to $ today), but due to the rarity of the coins, the men were quickly apprehended while trying to spend them in local shops.

 In 1893, Henry S. Cochran, a weighing clerk, was found to have embezzled $134,000 in gold bars from the mint vault (equal to $ today) over a period of 8–10 years.
 A total of $107,000 was recovered from his home and from a cache in the ventilation system inside the mint.